 Editor’s Note: This is the first part of a two-part series on entrepreneurship and student debt.
-In Part 2 we profile Kelly Peeler, who co-founded NextGenVest to help young people minimize debt and get smarter about money.
+In Part 2 we profile the co-founder of a company that’s helping young people minimize debt and get smarter about money.

 Once a month, Ann-Erica Whitemarsh pays a bill that “makes my skin crawl.”